 While viewers today can appreciate good production quality, it isn't necessary to be considered a great video.
 Viewers today would much prefer video with great content over a well produced video that doesn’t have the content they want. - Garin Hess, CEO Consensus

-While we don’t think your videos need to be overly produced with advanced animations, or a professional soundtrack, Screencast-O-Matic does offer a suite of editing tools that can enhance your video.
-Among the many editing features available within SCOM are a few different overlay features.
-For instance, text and titles can help viewers understand your message, while shapes and image overlays can help you hold viewers’ attention.
+While we don’t think your videos need to be overly produced with advanced animations, or a professional soundtrack, Screen Recorder does offer a suite of editing tools that can enhance your video.
+Among the many editing features available within ScreenPal are a few different overlay features.
+Text and titles can help viewers understand your message, while shapes and image overlays can help you hold viewers’ attention.
 Below are some of our favorite overlay features that can help add the right amount of polish to your video.

-1. Image - Choose an image from your computer to overlay over the top of your video.
+Choose an image from your computer to overlay over the top of your video.
 This is a great way to add a title slide to your video.
 I was able to create the title slide shown below by taking a screenshot of a powerpoint slide and overlaying it for the first 4 seconds of the video.
 For more info on putting a title slide in your video check out this article.
-How to Add a Title Page Using Screencast-O-Matic
+How to Add a Title Page Using Screen Recorder

-2. Shape/Arrow - Adding a shape or arrow is a fun, simple way to enhance your video.
+Adding a shape or arrow is a fun, simple way to enhance your video.
 Choose from circles, squares, stars, equation symbols, or several versions of arrows.
-After you have placed your shape you can also edit it’s color, size, shading, or how it transitions onto the screen.
+After you have placed your shape you can also edit the color, size, shading, or how it transitions onto the screen.
 Here is a link to a video showing how to do this.
 Shape Overlay Video Tutorial

-4. Highlight - The highlight overlay is a cool way to showcase a certain area of your screen.
+The highlight overlay is a great way to showcase a certain area of your screen.
 Just like the other overlays you will draw the area from your screen that you want highlighted and then mark the spot on the timeline where you want this highlight to appear.
+You can also add a zoom to ensure your prospect focuses on this section.
 Highlight Overlay Video Tutorial